HOME / BLOG

 If you’re dealing with post-inflammatory hyperpigmentation (PIH), those lingering dark spots left behind after acne heals, it’s normal to wonder:

-• Does Accutane get rid of hyperpigmentation long term?
+• Does it get rid of hyperpigmentation long term?

-• Can you treat hyperpigmentation while on Accutane without irritating your skin?
+• Can you treat hyperpigmentation while on this kind of treatment without irritating your skin?

-Let’s break down what Accutane (isotretinoin) can realistically do for pigmentation, what it can’t do, and how to approach treating hyperpigmentation while on Accutane safely.
+Let's break down what a strong prescription acne treatment can realistically do for pigmentation, what it can't do, and how to approach treating hyperpigmentation while on it safely.

 What is post-inflammatory hyperpigmentation (PIH)?